baumrasen/web-based-ChatBot-Python-Flask/README.md

 type in the terminal
     cd ChatBot-Flask
     pip install -r requirements.txt
-    pip uninstall PyYAML
+        (there is an error, that version are incompatible.
+Therefore...) pip uninstall PyYAML
     pip install PyYAML==5.3.1
     python -m spacy download en_core_web_sm